Grounded Reason

 Set in the same world as the 2018 hit film Love, Simon, this series chronicles the arrival of Victor to Creekwood High School.
 Dealing with teenage struggles of self-discovery, complicated home life, and exploring sexual orientation, Love, Victor is charming both critics and audiences.
 Heartfelt, wholesome, and encouragingly inclusive, the series makes room for a new form of high school story.
 The popular show just returned with its third season.

-The long-awaited second season of this quirky Irish dramedy just arrived in the U.S. via Hulu, and it has helped to shoot this one up the top of the ratings.
-This Way Up follows Áine, a single woman recovering from a “wee little” nervous breakdown under the wary eye of her older sister Shona, who is juggling her own minor crisis of identity in her romantic life.
+This quirky Irish dramedy follows Áine, a single woman recovering from a “wee little” nervous breakdown under the wary eye of her older sister Shona, who is juggling her own minor crisis of identity in her romantic life.
 The simultaneously raw and light approach to mental health and the strong comedic cast make this series totally worth the binge.

 The continued growth in popularity in this adult animated series helps put it on the chart.
 In the series, a group of aliens set adrift after the destruction of their homeworld end up on Earth.
 Wackiness ensues in their lack of comprehension of human culture and entertainment and an inability to distinguish between reality and fiction.